troelsMahaffy/book-enthusiasts/README.md

-# To whom it might concern
+# To whom it may concern

 This is my take on a quick and dirty book site.
 I chose to use a signals state, as I think this is a very cool new feature in Angular.